 Gamma-ray burst

 Gamma-ray Burst Surprise

 Gamma-ray bursts are generally thought to come in two flavors — supernovae or neutron star mergers.
-But discoveries are blurring that line.
+But new discoveries are blurring that line.

+Gamma-ray burst